 Step 1a.
 The macro fits user-specified parametric models to estimate the conditional joint density of the p covariates at each time k>0 given past covariate history through k-1, or f(cov1,…,covp |past).
 This joint density is estimated via a product of conditional densities: f(cov1|past)f(cov2|cov1,past)…f(covp|covp-1,…,cov1,past).
 A separate user-specified parametric model is fit for each conditional density of this product.
 The user specifies the model for each covariate (logistic, linear…) and the ordering of the covariates cov1,…,covp.
 In the absence of model misspecification, the g-formula estimates are insensitive to the ordering (i.e. the order in which time-varying covariates are assigned to cov1,…covp).
 In practical settings where some model misspecification is likely, estimates may be sensitive to this choice.

 Step 1b.
 The macro fits a user-specified parametric model for an outcome functional conditional on past covariate history.
 All regression models are pooled over time except for the regression models for the outcome when outctype=conteofu or bineofu.
 For outctype = binsurv, the macro fits a pooled over interval logistic model to estimate the conditional discrete-time hazard at each time k.
-For outctype=bineofu, the macro fits a logistic model to estimate the conditional risk by the end of follow-up using only records at k=K. For outctype=conteofu, the macro fits a linear model to estimate the conditional mean at the end of follow-up using only records at k=K. For outctype =binsurv and when comprisk (a time-varying indicator of a competing risk event) is not left empty, the macro will also fit a logistic model to estimate the conditional discrete-time hazard of the competing event at each time k, which is necessary to compute the subdistribution cumulative incidence function.
+For outctype=bineofu, the macro fits a logistic model to estimate the conditional risk by the end of follow-up using only records at k=K. For outctype=conteofu, the macro fits a linear model to estimate the conditional mean at the end of follow-up using only records at k=K. For outctype =binsurv and when compevent_cens=0 (a macro parameter taking value of 0 when a competing risk event is not treated as a censoring event), the macro will also fit a logistic model to estimate the conditional discrete-time hazard of the competing event at each time k, which is necessary to compute the subdistribution cumulative incidence function.

 Step 2: Monte Carlo simulation